MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4996.md

 ---
 title: "Compiler Warning (level 3) C4996"
-description: "Explains why Compiler warning C4996 happens, and describes what to do about it. ms.date: "11/25/2019"
+description: "Explains why Compiler warning C4996 happens, and describes what to do about it." ms.date: "11/25/2019"
 f1_keywords: ["C4996"]
 helpviewer_keywords: ["C4996"]